Shift3/standards-and-practices/best-practices/native/react-native/README.md

     * CircleCI contains [a community orb](https://circleci.com/developer/orbs/orb/react-native-community/react-native) with a setup already in place and several examples.

 ## Then what?
+- Learn about some of the [differences between React and React Native](training/README.md).

 - After you have started up your project, take a look at our [common components](common-components/README.md) for some base starting points.

 - Take a look at how we handle React Native [deployment](deployment/README.md) at Bitwise.